bikrone/linear-algebra.js/README.md

 ## LinearAlgJS
 #### Introduction
 LinearAlgJS is a Linear algebra library for JavaScript.
-It includes basic function for Matrix, Vector such as add, multiply, calculate least square regression, SVD, matrix inversion, etc.
+It includes basic functions for Matrix, Vector such as add, multiply, calculate least square regression, SVD, matrix inversion, etc.

-Current version only have function of add and multiply of Matrix.
+Current version only contains functions of add and multiply of Matrix.
 I am continuing to add more functions.

 #### API
 - Create a matrix